bab-git/NN-KOMP/README.md

 ## Using KNNLS
-- Try nnkomp_demo.m for a simple example for the proper usage of NN-KOMP).
+- Try nnkomp_demo.m for a simple example for the proper usage of NN-KOMP.